DadiBit/blog.dadib.it/_posts/2025-04-21-alpine-data-disk-raspberry-pi-4b.md

 You may then also remove all `*.dtb` files, excluding `bcm2711-rpi-4-b.dtb`.

+> If you see the rainbow screen it means that you accidentaly removed the required dtb file for your board.

 Please check the [official docs](https://www.raspberrypi.com/documentation/computers/configuration.html#boot-folder-contents) to know what can be removed.

 ### Update firmware